25 Famous U.S. Landmarks You Must Visit

 Destguides may receive commissions from purchases made through affiliate links in this article.

-Historical sites such as Gettysburg and Pearl Harbor tell stories of the country's past.
-Engineering marvels like the Golden Gate Bridge, the Empire State Building, and the Hoover Dam showcase the nation's most remarkable architectural feats of the 20th century.
+Historical sites such as Gettysburg and Pearl Harbor offer a window into the nation's past, while engineering marvels like the Golden Gate Bridge, Empire State Building, and Hoover Dam showcase America's architectural achievements.

-Read on for 30 famous USA landmarks that you should consider visiting at least once in your life!
+Continue reading to discover 25 famous U.S. landmarks you should consider visiting at least once in your life.

 - Grand Canyon, Arizona